ChrisFong604/ChrisFong604/README.md

 ### Hi there 👋

+<h4>Christopher Fong</h4> here, pleasure to meet you :)

+<h4>About me</h4>
+I am studying computer science at Simon Fraser University, but in my free time I love to explore various facets of programming that can be used to improve quality of life!

+I believe the possibilities with software development are limitless.

+<h4>Contact</h4>
+I love to meet new people and talk about anything!
+Reach out to me at my email ccffoonngg@gmail.com

 <!--
 **ChrisFong604/ChrisFong604** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.